thermoplay/resources-guide/README.md

 # resources-guide
-curated list of useful links and wares
+>A curated list of useful links and wares

+##Preamble
+In my entire journey throughout the vast sea of internet, I have accumulated countless of countless of useful links